-Jamie’s litigation practice involves a wide range of business disputes, including breach of contract claims, insurance coverage issues, construction disputes, fiduciary duty claims, unfair competition, business torts, trademark infringement, shareholder derivative suits, fraud, employment disputes, product liability, and class action litigation.
+Jamie’s litigation practice involves a wide range of business disputes, including breach of contract claims, insurance coverage issues, construction disputes, fiduciary duty claims, unfair competition, business torts, trademark infringement, fraud, employment disputes, product liability, and class action litigation.
 Jamie also has extensive experience defending a large public company in wrongful death, traumatic brain injury, severe burn, and other significant personal injury and property damage cases around the country.
 Jamie has served as lead trial counsel in litigation pending in more than 25 different states.

 Jamie holds an AV-Preeminent peer review rating from Martindale-Hubbell, which is the highest possible rating for an attorney for both ethical standards and legal ability.
 He is listed in the Commercial Litigation category of The Best Lawyers in America.
 Recognition in Best Lawyers, which is based upon a peer-review survey in which more than 55,000 leading attorneys cast more than 6.7 million votes on the legal abilities of the lawyers in their practice areas, is limited to the top 4% of attorneys in the country.
 Jamie has also been recognized by Law & Politics Media, Inc. as an Ohio Super Lawyer or Ohio Rising Star every year since 2005.